Carlos Slim: Family

-On 25 January 2021, it was reported that Slim had contracted COVID-19.

-Personal fortune
+Net worth

 Wealth

-On 29 March 2007, Slim surpassed American investor Warren Buffett as the world's second richest person with an estimated net worth of US$53.1 billion compared with Buffett's US$52.4 billion.
+On 29 March 2007, Slim surpassed American investor Warren Buffett as the world's second-richest person, with an estimated net worth of US$53.1 billion compared with Buffett's US$52.4 billion.

 On 4 August 2007, The Wall Street Journal ran a cover story profiling Slim.
 The article said, "While the market value of his stake in publicly traded companies could decline at any time, at the moment he is probably wealthier than Bill Gates".
-According to The Wall Street Journal, Slim credits part of his ability to "discover investment opportunities" early to the writings of his friend, futurist author Alvin Toffler.
+According to The Wall Street Journal, Slim credits part of his ability to "discover investment opportunities" early to the writings of one of his friends, futurist author Alvin Toffler.

 On 8 August 2007, Fortune magazine reported that Slim had overtaken Gates as the world's richest person.
 Slim's estimated fortune soared to US$59 billion, based on the value of his public holdings at the end of July.
 Gates' net worth was estimated to be at least US$58 billion.

 On 5 March 2008, Forbes ranked Slim as the world's second-richest person, behind Warren Buffett and ahead of Bill Gates.

 On 11 March 2009, Forbes ranked Slim as the world's third-richest person, behind Gates and Buffett and ahead of Larry Ellison.

 On 10 March 2010, Forbes once again reported that Slim had overtaken Gates as the world's richest person, with a net worth of US$53.5 billion.
 At the time, Gates and Buffett had a net worth of US$53 billion and US$47 billion respectively.
 He was the first Mexican to top the list.
 It was the first time in 16 years that the person on top of the list was not from the United States.
 It was also the first time the person at the top of the list was from an emerging economy.
 Between 2008 and 2010, Slim more than doubled his net worth from $35 to $75 billion.